zamronypj/mod_pascal/docs/index.md

 end.
 ```

-Open URL http://localhost/test.pas from Internet browser, you should see text `Hello from Pascal` printed in browser.
+Open URL http://localhost/test.pas from Internet browser, you should see text `Hello from Pascal` printed in browser otherwise [things may have gone wrong](#things-can-go-wrong)

-If `test.pas` is downloaded then you do not register mod_pascal with Apache correctly.
 ## Response header

 When not set, `Content-Type` response header is assumed `text/html`.